GPUOpen-Tools/radeon_raytracing_analyzer/BUILD.md

 * Qt® 5 or above (5.15.2 is the default and recommended).
 * Visual Studio® 2015 or above (2019 is the default).

-Qt V5.15.2 can be installed using the Qt online installer available from the Qt 5.15.2 release page here: https://www.qt.io/blog/qt-5.15.2-released
+Qt V5.15.2 can be installed using the Qt online installer available from the Qt 5.15.2 release page [here][qt-online].
-As an alternative, the Qt 5.12.6 offline installer can be used here: https://download.qt.io/archive/qt/5.12/5.12.6/ Qt should be installed to the default location (C:\Qt\Qt5.xx.x).
+As an alternative, the Qt 5.12.6 offline installer can be used [here][qt-offline].
+Qt should be installed to the default location (C:\Qt\Qt5.xx.x).
 Be sure to select msvc2017/msvc2019 64-bit during Qt installation, depending on the compiler you decide to use.
 A reboot is required after Qt is installed.

-CMake can be downloaded from (https://cmake.org/download/).
+CMake can be downloaded from [here](https://cmake.org/download/).
-Python (V3.x) can be downloaded from (https://www.python.org/).
+Python (V3.x) can be downloaded from [here](https://www.python.org/).
 To build the documentation from Visual Studio, the Sphinx Python Document Generator is needed.
 This can be installed once Python is installed, as follows:
 * Open a command prompt and navigate to the scripts folder in the python install folder.
 Then type these 2 commands:
 * pip install -U sphinx